jmurty/jamesmurty.com/content/openid-delegation-why-and-how.md

 authentication process to one (or more) OpenID providers.

-In short, with delegation you can log in to sites using a URL you own like *jamesmurty.com*, while taking advantage of the strong authentication options offered by providers such as [Verisign's PIP][].
+In short, with delegation you can log in to sites using a URL you own like *james.murty.co*, while taking advantage of the strong authentication options offered by providers such as [Verisign's PIP][].
 Although my Verisign PIP identity happens to be *jmurty.pip.verisignlabs.com*, I can use my own web site as an alias for